davidsday/go-tdd/README.txt

 My thinking is that if I am a consultant called in to work on a code base, I do not want my tools delivering erroneous, overly optimistic reports to me.
-To me, if a package has 100 tests, but 25 are not even being run, I want to know that right up front.
+To me, if a package has 100 tests, but 25 are not even being run, I don't want the tools to report that as [SUCCESS].

-goTestParser is designed to work alongside of vim-go.
+goTestParser is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.

 It does not interfere with vim-go in anyway.

-goTestParser provides its own go test parser, written in golang, which parses the 'go test -v -json' output and in turn, provides a much further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
+goTestParser provides its own go test parser, written in golang, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
 It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use.

+In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads the quickfix list for you, but it does not open it and take you away from the file you have open.
+I find that in my development work flow, I often don't need to go to the test at all, but want to peruse  and fix the function that caused the failure, and I am already there.

+In my set up, <Leader>q toggles the quickfix window and <C-j> and <C-k>
+navigate the quickfix list up and down.